section-engineering-education/engineering-education/content/articles/getting-started-with-multi-task-learning-(mtl)-in-deep-neural-networks/index.md

 In many object identification systems, the use of alternative computer vision techniques to assist the deep learning-based approach is a big problem, resulting in slow and inefficient performance.
 End-to-end, a deep learning approach, is utilized to solve the challenge of object detection.
 The most difficult publicly accessible dataset is used to train the network, and a yearly object detection challenge is run on it.
 For those applications that require object detection, the results are rapid and accurate.

 ### Conclusion
-In several machine learning applications, such as natural language processing, speech recognition, and computer vision, multi-task learning has proven successful.
-We've covered the basics of MTL in a neural network in this article.
-We've also given a review of related research and highlighted recent developments.
+In this article, we have looked at how you can get started with multi-task learning in deep neural networks.
+To summarize;
+1. We have looked at an overview of MTL
+2. We have learned about the methods and some of the mechanisms for MTL
+3. We have also learned about the non-neural models and some auxiliary tasks.

 I hope this essay helps you implement MTL by illuminating how MTL works.

 ### Further reading
 1. [How to Do Multi-Task Learning Intelligently](https://thegradient.pub/how-to-do-multi-task-learning-intelligently/)